 Cruz walked me back to my room and we said goodnight.
 When I entered the room, there were videos and pictures of my family and friends running across the displays in the room.
 They were the only familiar things that were there to greet me in my room.
 All of the physical items I owned had to be left behind.
 Traveling through space required a lot of energy, and any baggage that could be left behind helped.

-But leaving behind all of my earthly possessions didn’t mean I wasn’t well supplied once I got to Ardua.
+But leaving behind all my earthly possessions didn’t mean I wasn’t well supplied once I got to Ardua.
 Everything I needed was supplied for me: clothes, toiletries, and all other accouterments.
 On top of the basic necessities, my room was also endowed with a stunning, unadulterated view of the landscape.
 I guess this shouldn’t have surprised, me, as I had yet to see a place in the station without an amazing view.
 The engineers who built Ardua’s station really knew what they were doing.
 It’s as though they planned all tourist locations and rooms on the outer perimeter of the station, while the functional rooms and staff that ran the station must have been placed in the interior.

 As I got ready for bed and lay down to sleep, I thought about the day’s events.
-It was strange feeling as though I had just left earth, but knowing that it had actually been years since I’d left.
+It was strange feeling as though I had just left Earth, but knowing that it had actually been years since I’d left.
 As I drifted off to sleep, something began to play through my mind.
 Was it a nursery rhyme my parents used to sing to me?
 Or was it a song that was popular when I was younger?
-It didn’t feel like it was either of those, yet it was so vivid in my mind.
+It didn’t feel like it was either of those, yet it was so vivid.
 Regardless of where I knew it from, I it was beautiful.
 And to the rhythm of its verse I drifted into peaceful rest.

 On winds of summer butterflies do soar,

 With wings that help them see the world anew.

 By intuition drawn to nectar’s store,

 To taste the sweetness ne’er before they knew.

 And I, as they, do fly on winds so warm.

 Advanced by you above a world unknown.

 From humble beginnings was I transformed,

 Due not to mind, but what to me you’ve shown.

 And if likened to butterflies I be,

 And you the one who makes this ever real,

 Then stands explained these butterflies in me,

 Which serve to further truth in me reveal:

 That I am but a one who seeks her rose.

 And I, my rose, the one for whom you grow.